PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 With linear regression tool of Alteryx we can choose target variable

 **Thoughts :** Also yesterday I participated in the group activity #sg_weekend_club and I continue with the challenge of #sg_python_community

+## Day 33 : January 11 , 2020 | Score the Model

+**Today's Progress :** Today I reviewed "Score the Model".
+I had some issues with Alteryx, I will try to see tutorials to calculate the score

+**Thoughts :** I continue with the challenge of #sg_python_community